-With FooGallery Pro, you can now load galleries from other sources.
-This awesome new feature allows you to add a gallery from your Media Tags, Media Categories and Server Folders.
-The other major source from which you can load galleries is Adobe Lightroom.
+With FooGallery Pro, you can load galleries from other sources.
+This awesome feature allows you to create a dynamic gallery from a variety of sources.

 Below is a quick guide on how to load galleries from other sources.
 For more detailed guidelines, you can have a look at the FooGallery Pro documentation.

 The first thing you’ll need to do is update FooGallery PRO to the latest version.
 You can do this from the plugins page or from your FooGallery Account page.
 Simply click on the Install Update Now button, which tells you the version to which you are updating.